lazy-ocean/js-interview-cheatsheet/JavaScript/functions.md

 Regular functions:

-- can be a reference to global object (window)
+- can be a reference to the global object (window)
 - when used in object, the scope of `this` is that object
 - when used in a function with several arguments, `this` references the first argument